Research

 3. Biocontrol research

 Eco-friendly biocontrol research is conducted to control plant pathogens and insect pests using microorganisms.
-Our project is aimed not only to control plant pathogens using the rhizosphere and endosphere microorganisms isolated from various environments but also to enhance plant immunity.
-Suppressing various fungal or bacterial plant diseases, microorganisms with antagonism against pathogens or microorganisms that induce resistance to plants are being studied.
-Moreover biocontrol research is being conducted using insect pathogenic bacteria (Bacillus, Serratia etc.) and insect pathogenic fungi (Isaria, Metarhizium, Beauveria, etc.) to control insect pests such as Beet armyworm, Bemisia tabaci and Thrip.
-In addition, research is performed on microbial-derived compounds that control pests, and some experts are actively participating in the development of biocontrol agents for the field application.
-Recently, research to control the occurrence of disease using microbiome is starting, and biocontrol research relied on bacteriophage or RNA interference (RNAi) will be promoted in the future.
+Our project is aimed not only at controling plant pathogens using the rhizosphere and endosphere microorganisms isolated from various environments but also at enhancing plant immunity.
+Suppressing various fungal or bacterial plant diseases, microorganisms with an antagonism against pathogens or microorganisms that induce resistance to plants are being studied.
+Moreover biocontrol research is being conducted using insect pathogenic bacteria (Bacillus, Serratia etc.) and insect pathogenic fungi (Isaria, Metarhizium, Beauveria, etc.) to control insect pests such as the Beet armyworm, Bemisia tabaci, and Thrip.
+In addition, research is performed on microbial-derived compounds that control pests, and some experts are actively participating in the development of biocontrol agents for field applications.
+Recently, research to control the occurrence of disease using microbiomes has begun, and biocontrol research relying on bacteriophage or RNA interference (RNAi) will be promoted in the future.

 • Disease control